input-output-hk/jormungandr/ROADMAP.md

 APIs, with the goals to future proof mechanisms and formats, and doing systematic internal security review.

-Another axis that will developed here is protection against abuse and monitoring our resources usages.
+Another axis that will be developed here is protection against abuse and monitoring our resources usages.

-It's very important to note that until we have the end of the phase, anything can change and that the security is not guaranteed in any way.
+It's very important to note that until we have the end of the phase, anything can change and that security is not guaranteed in any way.

 Security Audit
 --------------